US economy shrinks, threats loom, but growth likely to last

 “We are at a turning point in the economy,” said Gregory Daco, chief economist at tax advisory firm EY-Parthenon.
 “The pace of growth is moderating.”

-The first quarter’s weak showing also reflected a slowdown from last year’s robust rebound from the pandemic, which was fueled in part by vast government aid and ultra-low interest rates.
+The first quarter’s weak showing contrasts with last year’s robust rebound from the pandemic, which was fueled in part by vast government aid and ultra-low interest rates.
 With stimulus checks and other government supports having ended, consumer spending has slowed from its blistering pace in the first half of last year.

 Last quarter’s negative GDP number also undercuts a key political message of President Biden.
 The president has pointed to rapid growth as a counterpoint to soaring inflation.
 Compounding Biden’s difficulties, Russia’s invasion of Ukraine and rising COVID cases overseas are weighing on the economy and heightening inflation pressures.
 Many companies are also still struggling to obtain the parts and supplies they need from tangled supply chains.

-The Plano, Texas-based burger chain MOOYAH faces higher costs for food and packaging supplies, and has raised wages to attract and keep workers.
+The Plano, Texas-based burger chain MOOYAH faces higher costs for meat, buns and packaging supplies, and has raised wages to attract and keep workers.

 “Just about every aspect of doing business has gotten significantly more expensive,” said Doug Willmarth, the company’s president.